doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 == Changelog ==

+= 2.1.1 =
+Update on save refactor and add fields tu custom endpoints

 = 2.1.0 =
 New internal endpoints to obtain products, posts, pages and custom items.
 Refactor in custom attributes management.